souradeep-thakur/faircare-analytics/README.md

 ![ROC Curves](./figs/roc_all.png)

-Here are the feature importances,
+Here are the feature importance scores,

 | Feature                |   Importance |
 |:-----------------------|-------------:|